 The concept of materiality is integral to the application of Topic 250, and in particular to evaluating a misstatement.
-Specifically in relation to error corrections, we believe all entities should consider the SEC staff's interpretive guidance on materiality in SAB Topic 1M, which is based on the Supreme Court's position that a fact is material if there is a substantial likelihood that it would have been viewed by the reasonable investor as having significantly altered the 'total mix' of information made available.
+Specifically in relation to error corrections, we believe all entities should consider the SEC staff's interpretive guidance on materiality in SAB Topic 1M (codified from SAB No. 99), which is based on the Supreme Court's position that a fact is material if there is a substantial likelihood that it would have been viewed by the reasonable investor as having significantly altered the 'total mix' of information made available.